 - key considerations that should be taken into account as part of an evaluation of proposed business support, offering more detailed guidance to officials in support of Accountable Officers and Scottish Ministers

 3. In this context, private business is defined as organisations or other entities that are not currently within the boundary of the public sector, as defined by the Office for National Statistics.
-It includes both for-profit and not-for-profit businesses and should be used when equity stakes or loans are being considered, both of which will be classified as financial investments.
+It includes both for-profit and not-for-profit businesses and should be used for all forms of financial support, including where equity stakes or loans are being considered, both of which will be classified as financial investments.
 It is also relevant when Ministers are considering taking on financial risk in the form of guarantees or similar instruments that result in a contingent liability in businesses.